2009 Kenyan Maize Scandal

 This was a scandal in Kenya that became public in January 2009, over the sale of imported maize.
 In late 2008, the ban on importation of maize was lifted by the government to allow capable businessmen to import maize to supplement the local produce that was short of the minimum required to satisfy the local market.

 In early 2009 after parliamentary debate on a maize scandal, William Ruto was accused of illegally selling maize by Ikolomani MP Bonny Khalwale (Public Accounts Committee chairman).
-All the documents bearing the National Cereals and Produce Board seal that linked Mr Ruto to the illegal sale of maize were accepted by Parliament’s deputy speaker.
+All the documents bearing the National Cereals and Produce Board seal that linked Ruto to the illegal sale of maize were accepted by Parliament’s deputy speaker.

 The scandal alleges that the following events might have taken place: